-- c.
-The other services are provided with the same end-user QoS as it is currently the case; and - d.
-Limitations of the end-user QoS caused by the CPE/ME36 should not be taken into account.; and - e.
+- d.
+Limitations of the end-user QoS caused by the CPE/ME36 should not be taken into account: - d.-Scenario 2 considers pilot deployments or field trials and - e.
 In case of mobile networks also: only consider the part of your 5G mobile network with fibre to the base station and the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation, etc.

-In case of sScenario 2 considers pilot deployments or field trials and, the conditions are the same as in scenario 1 except b which is:
+In case of scenario 2, the conditions are the same as in scenario 1 except b which is:

 f.e.
-For a-the service with the highest data rate possible-(down+up) based on the most advanced access technology deployed (or at least in a pilot deployment or a field trial-stage) in your network (the network considered by the questionnaire).37 This service is provided to the end-users which are currently subscribed to the service with the highest data rate from scenario 1.38
+For athe service with the highest data rate possible(down+up) based on the most advanced access technology deployed (or at least in a pilot deployment or a field trial stage) in your network (the network considered by the questionnaire).
+This service is provided to the end-users which are currently subscribed to the service with the highest data rate from scenario 1.
+38